ZQ-PSK/ssg/content/docs/hugo/articles/review.md

 - line spacing (may be broken due to redundant line breaks)
 - non-working links

+**IMPORTANT:** Markdown preview plugins for text editors may show different output than Hugo does.
+Do **not** use them for final reviews.

 The live preview served at `localhost` helps you to make corrections faster, but is not perfect.
-If you make a change that should fix a problem and the output is still wrong, try restarting the preview.
+If you cannot see the changes you made, or the output is different than expected, you may need to restart the local preview.